Cody-Wise/shopping-list-supabase/README.md

    Dom gets updated via Display and Fetch
    Items are removed from dom

-4. On load display and fetch all
+4. On load display and fetch all items.